UPPMAX/cloud-tests/README.md

 # cloud-tests

 Repository intended for test scripts and similar things related to performance tests and other kinds of tests of cloud systems, e.g. Smog at UPPMAX.

+Created by Elias Rudberg in October 2016.